 Home Media Availability: Released on DVD.

 She could open her own dating service…

 When I started really getting into silent movies I tended to focus on the feature films of the mid-1910s to 1920s.
 I had the idea that earlier films would be stiff and awkward.
-You would have thought that I would have learned from experience but no. In any case, I was in the throes of my love-hate relationship with Griffith’s body of work but I had only been watching his features.
+You would have thought that I would have learned from experience but no. In any case, I was in the throes of my, ahem, complicated relationship with Griffith’s body of work but I had only been watching his features.